There are a handful of common calls that are not combat mechanics, but used as safety mechanisms during the game.

 Any person on an event may call "Pause for [Interruption]," such as people walking, biking, cars or any other similar obstruction.
 This signifies that there is an interruption and the game is to be paused.
 All players should move to the side of the road or path and wait for the interruption to pass.
 The initiator calls the "Lay on."

-If a role play scene has become too intense and you are no longer comfortable or willing to continue, you may call "cut" while crossing your hands in front of you and remove yourself from the scene.
+If a role play scene has become too intense and you are no longer comfortable or willing to continue, you may call "red" and remove yourself from the scene.
 Please take the time you need to recover before returning to game.
+You may go to NPC camp to spend time out of game or find a staff member for assistance.
 If someone cuts a scene you are participating in, you may continue without them if possible.

 Any person may call "decorum."
 Literally meaning etiquette, this is used to remind players that conversations should remain in game to not break immersion.